 You honestly can’t go overboard with Raw Lyfe, and if I wasn’t breastfeeding I would be far stricter with “Raw till 4”.
 The calories are all great, nutrient dense ones and are packed full of fibre – great for keeping you satiated, and great to support a healthy microbiome (which I will do a post on at a later date!
 I’m into the microbiome!)

 Breastfeeding can use up to 500 calories a day.
 Your body has tucked away some fat stores to help with this over pregnancy.
 Still, I’m not going to go nuts eating or counting calories.
 I’m going to try and take 5kg off at this point, and it would be great to knock it over quickly and have my bikini bod back for the Aussie summer, but I’ll need to do this careful so my milk supply doesn’t tank.

-Eating a lot of fibre-rich, raw fruits and veggies can leave you really full at 1200 calories, and honestly I need more than that to maintain a good milk supply for my hungry Banana.
+Eating a lot of fibre-rich, raw fruits and veggies can leave you full at 1000 calories, and honestly I need more than that to maintain a good milk supply for my hungry Banana.
 I’ll be posting my favourite milky-meals soon.

 I’m using a combo of apps to keep an eye on my journey: My Net Diary I use to enter my weight because I like their progress graphs, and for calorie and nutrient watching I use ControlMyWeight by Calorie King because I like their database and user interface (the phone app, I understand it’s different on the computer).
 I’ll try and post updates weekly!

 Here I have trouble staying motivated, even though I love being fit, so I am definitely a class type exerciser.